MonashDataFluency/Power_BI/docs/00-setup.md

 **2. MacOS**

 Power BI Desktop is not available on Macs.
-However, you can run a Windows session on your Mac via [BootCamp](https://support.apple.com/en-au/HT201468) or something similar.
-This is probably a longer term solution until Microsoft release a Mac version.
+However, you can run a Windows session on your Mac via [BootCamp](https://support.apple.com/en-au/HT201468) or using a similar application.

 **3. Linux**

 Currently it is not possible to install Power BI desktop on Linux.
-You can choose to install it on a Windows Virtual Machine like [VirtualBox](https://www.virtualbox.org/wiki/Downloads) or something similar.
+You can choose to install it on a Windows Virtual Machine like [VirtualBox](https://www.virtualbox.org/wiki/Downloads) or using a similar application.

 After installing Power BI Desktop, you can sign up for Power BI using your Monash account [here](https://signup.microsoft.com/signup?sku=a403ebcc-fae0-4ca2-8c8c-7a907fd6c235&email=&ru=https%3A%2F%2Fapp.powerbi.com%3Fpbi_source%3Dweb%26redirectedFromSignup%3D1%26noSignUpCheck%3D1).
 By signing in the Power BI Desktop, you will be able to save your work and later publish it to the Power BI service.

 ### Data {-}

-Please download the data file `gap-minder.csv` [here](https://raw.githubusercontent.com/MonashDataFluency/Power_BI/master/powerbi-files/gap-minder.csv) for the course.
+Download the data file `gap-minder.csv` [here](https://raw.githubusercontent.com/MonashDataFluency/Power_BI/master/powerbi-files/gap-minder.csv) for the course.

 ### Source code {-}